Medically reviewed by Drugs.com. Last updated on Sep 27, 2022.

-Dantrolene has a potential for hepatotoxicity and symptomatic hepatitis (fatal and non-fatal) has been reported at various dose levels of the drug.
-Risk of hepatic injury appears to be greater in patients taking a higher dosage (800 mg or more per day), in females, in patients over 35 years of age, and in patients taking other medication(s) in addition to dantrolene.
-Monitor hepatic function including frequent determination of SGOT or SGPT during therapy.
-Discontinue therapy after 45 days if no observable benefit is derived from therapy .
+Dantrolene may cause hepatotoxicity, and symptomatic hepatitis (fatal and nonfatal) has been reported at various dose levels.
+Risk of hepatic injury appears to be greater in patients taking a higher dosage, in females, in patients older than 35 years, and in patients taking additional medication(s).
+Monitor hepatic function, including frequent determination of SGOT or SGPT, during therapy.
+Discontinue therapy after 45 days if there is no observable benefit .

 Commonly used brand name(s)